AfterShip/phone/README.md

 Please open an issue and let us know.

 ## Change Log
+* 0.0.5	Performance tuning, updated Iceland mobile format to 7 digits only.
 * 0.0.4	Added US, CA area code to make it more accurate.